mooman219/fontdue/README.md

 Ideally, font loading should be faster in the future, but making the loading process correct and readable was the initial priority.

+## Important Notice

+Please bear with me on new features or quirks that you find.
+I will definitely get to issues you open (also thank you for opening them), but I only have a few hours to work on fontdue so please be paitent <3.

 ## TrueType Table Support
 - `cmap` Character to glyph mapping (Unicode only)
   - Supported formats: 0, 4, 6, 10, 12, 13